 A vast ocean, with calm and crystalline waters, kissed by the relentless sun of the equator.
-In this idyllic setting, futuristic structures emerge: floating solar panels, stretching out to the horizon like a shimmering carpet.
+In this idyllic setting, futuristic structures emerge: floating solar panels, stretching to the horizon like a glittering carpet.

 The energy of the future floats on water

 Among the solutions to address the growing energy demand, solar energy is the one that most stimulates our collective imagination.
-And what better place to capture this energy than near the equator, where the sun shines most intensely?
+And what better place to capture this energy than near the equator, where the sun shines at its brightest?

 Indonesia, with its privileged geographical position and its calm waters, emerges as an ideal candidate to exploit this resource.
-A new study shows that this archipelago alone could generate about 35.000 terawatt-hours (TWh) of solar energy per year.
-To understand, it is more than the current global electricity production, which is around 30.000 TWh per year.
+A new study shows that this archipelago alone could generate around 35.000 terawatt-hours (TWh) of solar energy per year.
+To be clear, it is more than the current global electricity production, which stands at around 30.000 TWh per year.

-While most of the world's oceans are prone to storms, some regions of the equator are surprisingly calm.
+Although most of the world's oceans are prone to storms, some regions of the equator are surprisingly calm.
 This means we wouldn't need expensive engineering structures to protect the floating solar panels.
-The high resolution heat maps reveal that the Indonesian archipelago and West Equatorial Africa near Nigeria have the greatest potential for these overwater solar facilities.
+The high resolution heat maps reveal that the Indonesian archipelago and western equatorial Africa near Nigeria have the greatest potential for these on-water solar structures.

 Not to mention that this type of plant can also be positioned on lakes and internal tanks: this is why it has such high potential, and is already growing rapidly.